-- Public Preview: made available to Microsoft Azure subscribers through the Azure Portal, these services are intended to be used as an early-look into what is coming and as a chance to test upcoming services and features.
+- Public Preview: made available to Microsoft Azure subscribers through the Azure portal, these services are intended to be used as an early look into what’s coming and as a chance to test upcoming services and features.

 Related questions and answers

 We use your phone number for identity verification.